PaxGunner/OldSurvivors-BETA/README.md

 **NOTES:**

-While my goal is to return 1:1 physics for the old cosmetics, currently they are not working, so no ETA.
+While my goal is to return 1:1 physics for the old cosmetics, currently they are not working, so no ETA. <br>
-This mod will be continuously worked on over time with new characters/cosmetics being added.
+This mod will be continuously worked on over time with new characters/cosmetics being added. <br>
 In the future a new custom hair material will be used, which greatly improves quality of the hair (you can already see this with Nea Bob Wig hair 😉).

 **Credits:**